feng443/RUDSWeek5Matplotlib/Pymaceuticals/Pymaceuticals.md

 ### Plot with Seaborn pointplot
 Searborn's point_point() method take detail level data direclty and draw error bar automatically.
 Also it is highly configurable.
 However, I cannot figure out from the document and Googling, the way to set alpha for the line.
 There is an un-answered stack overflow post: https://stackoverflow.com/questions/33486613/seaborn-pointplot-aesthetics?rq=1

-OK, found a work around to set line width but still no vaid on alpha: https://github.com/mwaskom/seaborn/issues/1058
+Found a work around to set line width but still no vaid on alpha: https://github.com/mwaskom/seaborn/issues/1058

 ```python
 fig, ax = plt.subplots(1,1, figsize=(6, 4))

 with plt.rc_context({'lines.linewidth': 1}):
     sns.pointplot(